-- 4. Enter the following: (fields marked with pare required) - Pickup group name.
-This must be unique among all pickup groups - Description.
-Will be displayed with the group name in lists of pickup groups. - 5.
+- 4. Enter the following: (fields marked with → are required) - Name: Pickup group name.
+This must be unique among all pickup groups - Description: Will be displayed with the group name in lists of pickup groups. - 5.
 Set those telephone lines that are members of this group. - 6.
 Click Save.

-22 Provisioning
+23 Provisioning